GitZH-Chen/RMLR/README.md

 Please download the datasets and put them in your folder.
 If necessary, change the `path` in `conf/RiemNets/dataset/HDM05_SPD.yaml`,

-**Note:** Other datasets for the SPD networks can be found in our CVPR24 paper.
+**Note:** Other datasets for SPD networks can be found in our CVPR24 paper.

 ### Running experiments